Algoboy-Kevin/Simple-Dapps/README.md

 # Simple Dapps

-This is repository for Simple Dapps.
-This application purpose is to demostrate the apps features to connect to blockchain and fetch data from smart contracts.
-This apps will request connection to your browser wallet (i.e metamask) and switch you to Avalance Network (AVAX)
+This application purpose is to ability to connect with the blockchain.
+The apps will request connection to your browser wallet (i.e metamask) and switch you to Avalance Network (AVAX)

 ## 🔧 Setting up local development